FrozenPine Winter Chernarus — Detailed Information

 A Busier, Snowbound, More Lived-In Chernarus

 - Permanent Gas Zones — High-risk pockets of military activity that cut through the winter air.
-Bring NBC gear or you won’t make it far inside, no matter how warm your coat is.
+Bring NBC gear or you won't make it far inside.

-- Hidden Clusters of New Buildings — Extra structures tucked into the snowy landscape.
-They make the map feel less empty and reward explorers who step off the main frozen roads.
+- Hidden Clusters of New Buildings — Extra structures tucked into the snowy landscape, rewarding explorers who step off the main frozen roads.

 - Dynamic Locked Containers in Gas Zones — Color-coded shipping containers hidden inside frozen gas pockets.
-Keys from late-game military areas open them and push players deeper into the world, where frost and poison air mix.
+Keys from late-game military areas open them.

 - Marked Chernarus Map — Rare weathered maps with hand-drawn circles, trails, and warnings.
-Some markings hint at hidden winter shelters, ambush spots, and routes that stay usable when the snow piles up.
+Some markings hint at hidden winter shelters and routes that stay usable when the snow piles up.

 Organic Roleplay in a Frozen World